slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On planning

 <!--
-> *'If your goal does not have a schedule, it is a dream.' -- Kevin Kelly*
-> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll*
-- (kk) Always demand a deadline.
-A deadline weeds out the extraneous and the ordinary.
-It prevents you from trying to make it perfect, so you have to make it different.
-Different is better.
 > *'Like most misery, it started with apparent happiness.' -- Markus Zusak* -->

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

+> *'If your goal does not have a schedule, it is a dream.' -- Kevin Kelly*

 You can’t predict but you can prepare.
 Plan ahead and prepare for the highly probable scenarios.